-In this case, Baltimore County’s contractor, ACS Xerox, received a whopping $19 from every $40 ticket.
+Here, Baltimore County’s contractor, ACS Xerox, received a whopping $19 from every $40 ticket.
 As you might imagine, the bounty system has raised many objections because it incentivizes contractors to maximize the number of tickets issued, which can lead to mistakenly generated tickets.
-In one instance, a motorist was cited for traveling 57 mph in a 25 mph zone despite the fact that the driver was actually sitting still.
+In one instance, a motorist was cited for traveling 57 mph in a 25 mph zone although the driver was sitting still.

-At the end of the day, this circuit court decision is not binding on anyone else but it is persuasive, the decision will certainly be food for thought for other judges, and will likely open up avenues for many other speed camera ticket recipients to challenge their citations in court.
+This circuit court decision is not binding on anyone else but it is persuasive, the decision will be food for thought for other judges, and will probably open up avenues for many other speed camera ticket recipients to challenge their citations in court.

 Maryland Speed Camera Laws

 Speed cameras are allowed in Maryland.
 There are two laws from the Maryland Transportation Code that cover speed cameras.
 The first, section 21-809, allows for speed cameras on local roads and in designated school zones.
 The second, § 810, allows the state and counties to do the same in highway work zones.
 Mild speed is not the target.
 These speed monitoring systems on target cars that are driving “at least 12 mph above the posted speed limit.”
 The law requires that the systems be calibrated (which is a common problem), mandating “an annual calibration check performed by an independent calibration laboratory” that certifies the device is getting the speed right.